cpldcpu/uTFT-ST7735/README.md

 The library works with my display, which may be a "red" flag one.
 Modifications are possibly required for other versions.

-## Modification to the original library
+### Modifications to the original library

  * Removal of all circle functions.
  * Only text size 1 is available.
  * Only ASCII characters 32-128 are available.
 These are sufficient for normal english text and data display.
  * Removal of bitmap functions.
 These can be easily implemented in the user program.